colshrapnel/phpdelusions.net/sql_injection.md

 ####Every dynamical element should go into query via **placeholder**

 > Here I need to stop again to make a very important statement: we need to distinguish a **constant** query element from a **dynamical** one.
-Obviously, our primary concern have to be dynamical parts, just because of their very dynamic nature.
+Obviously, our primary concern has to be dynamical parts, just because of their very dynamic nature.
 While constant value cannot be spoiled by design, and whatever formatting issue can be fixed at development phase, dynamical query element is a distinct matter.
-Due to its variable nature, **we never can tell if it contain valid value, or not.** This is why it is so important to to use placeholders for all the dynamical query parts.
+Due to its variable nature, **we never can tell if it contains a valid value, or not.** This is why it is so important to use placeholders for all the dynamical query parts.

 "All right" - says you - "I am using prepared statements all the way already.
 And so what?"
 Be honest - you aren't.
 <a name="6">&nbsp;</a>